 - Eligible Project Worksheets are obligated and funding is disbursed through

-- Applicants complete construction of their projects and notify Cal EMA when they are ready for closeout.
+- Applicants complete construction of their projects and notify Cal OES when they are ready for closeout.

-- Cal EMA and FEMA complete a closeout of the application.
+- Cal OES and FEMA complete a closeout of the application.

 Current Applicant's Briefing Schedule